the busteralert banner

 Many herding dog breeds are afflicted with a mutation of the multi-drug resistance (mdr1) gene.
 This gene encodes a protein (P-glycoprotein) that is responsible for removing certain drugs and toxins from the brain.
 Dogs that carry the mdr1 genetic defect cannot rid their brains of the problem drugs.
 The result is a neurotoxic buildup that can cause abnormal neurological symptoms and/or death.

 Breeds known to carry the mdr1 mutation include Australian Shepherds of all sizes, Collies, English Shepherds, Longhaired Whippets, McNabs, Old English Sheepdogs, Shetland Sheepdogs, and Silken Windhounds.
-Research has shown that three of every four Collies have at least one copy of the mutated gene.
+Research has shown that three of every four Collies and two of every four Australian Shepherds (of any size) have at least one copy of the mutated gene.

 This also means that if your mixed breed dog has, or you think s/he might have, any of these breeds in its pedigree, you should test your dog and avoid the drugs on the list until you have test results.